Jennings, Florida: Geography

 The approximate coordinates for Town of Jennings is located in northwestern Hamilton County.
 U.S. Route 41 passes through the town as Plum Street, leading southeast 12 mi to Jasper, the county seat, and northwest 8 mi to Lake Park, Georgia.
 Interstate 75 runs along the southwest border of the town, with access from Exit 467 (Hamilton Avenue).
 I-75 leads southeast 32 mi to Interstate 10 near Lake City, Florida, and northwest 20 mi to Valdosta, Georgia.

+It is the largest settlement in Hamilton County west of the Alapaha River, a tributary of the Suwannee River.

 According to the United States Census Bureau, the town of Jennings has a total area of 7.5 km2, all land.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild winters.
 According to the Köppen climate classification, the Town of Jennings has a humid subtropical climate zone (Cfa).